-Similarly as for forced convection, also natural convection heat transfer take place both by thermal diffusion (the random motion of fluid molecules) and by advection, in which matter or heat is transported by the larger-scale motion of currents in the fluid.
-At the surface, energy flow occurs purely by conduction, even in convection.
-It is due to the fact, there is always a thin stagnant fluid film layer on the heat transfer surface.
-But in the next layers both conduction and diffusion-mass movement in the molecular level or macroscopic level occurs.
-Due to the mass movement the rate of energy transfer is higher.
-Higher the rate of mass movement, thinner the stagnant fluid film layer will be and higher will be the heat flow rate.
+Similarly, as for forced convection, natural convection heat transfer takes place both by thermal diffusion (the random motion of fluid molecules) and by advection, in which matter or heat is transported by the larger-scale motion of currents in the fluid.
+Energy flow occurs purely by conduction at the surface, even in convection.
+It is because there is always a thin stagnant fluid film layer on the heat transfer surface.
+But in the next layers, both conduction and diffusion-mass movement occur at the molecular or macroscopic levels.
+Due to the mass movement, the rate of energy transfer is higher.
+The higher the mass movement rate, the thinner the stagnant fluid film layer will be, and the higher the heat flow rate.

 Assume a plate at the temperature Twall, which is immersed in a quiescent fluid at the temperature Tbulk, where (Twall > Tbulk).
-The fluid close to the plate is less dense than fluid that is further removed.
-Buoyancy forces therefore induce a natural convection boundary layer in which the heated and lighter fluid rises vertically, entraining heavier fluid from the quiescent region.
-The resulting velocity distribution is unlike that associated with forced convection boundary layers and depends also on the fluid viscosity.
+The fluid close to the plate is less dense than the fluid that is further removed.
+Buoyancy forces, therefore, induce a natural convection boundary layer in which the heated and lighter fluid rises vertically, entraining heavier fluid from the quiescent region.
+The resulting velocity distribution is unlike that of forced convection boundary layers and depends on the fluid viscosity.
 In particular, the velocity is zero at the surface as well as at the boundary due to viscous forces.
-It must be noted, a natural convection also develops if (Twall < Tbulk), but, in this case, fluid motion will be downward.
+It must be noted natural convection also develops if (Twall < Tbulk), but, in this case, a fluid motion will be downward.

-Since the natural convection is strongly dependent on the geometry, most heat transfer correlations in natural convection are based on experimental measurements and engineers often use proper characteristic numbers to describe natural convection heat transfer.
+Since natural convection is strongly dependent on geometry, most heat transfer correlations in natural convection are based on experimental measurements, and engineers often use proper characteristic numbers to describe natural convection heat transfer.

 Natural Convection – Correlations

-As was written, most heat transfer correlations in natural convection are based on experimental measurements and engineers often use proper characteristic numbers to describe natural convection heat transfer.
+Most heat transfer correlations in natural convection are based on experimental measurements, and engineers often use proper characteristic numbers to describe natural convection heat transfer.
 The characteristic number that describes convective heat transfer (i.e., the heat transfer coefficient) is the Nusselt number, which is defined as the ratio of the thermal energy convected to the fluid to the thermal energy conducted within the fluid.
-The Nusselt number represents the enhancement of heat transfer through a fluid layer as a result of convection relative to conduction across the same fluid layer.
-But in case of free convection, heat transfer correlations (for the Nusselt number) are usually expressed in terms of the Rayleigh number.
+The Nusselt number represents the enhancement of heat transfer through a fluid layer due to convection relative to conduction across the same fluid layer.
+But in the case of free convection, heat transfer correlations (for the Nusselt number) are usually expressed in terms of the Rayleigh number.

 Nux = C. Raxn

-The values of the constants C and n depend on the geometry of the surface and the flow regime, which is characterized by the range of the Rayleigh number.
+The constants C and n depend on the geometry of the surface and the flow regime, which is characterized by the range of the Rayleigh number.
 The value of n is usually n = 1/4 for laminar flow and n = 1/3 for turbulent flow.